Createdd/Writing/2018/articles/MLIntroP1.md

 ### Classification

 To classify data the result shall eiter be 0 or 1 (binary classification).
-From a regression point of view this can mean to classify output, that is >=0.5 as 1 and output that is < 0.5 as 0 (whereas 0,5 is the decision boundary).
+From a regression point of view this can mean to classify output, that is >= 0.5 as 1 and output that is < 0.5 as 0 (whereas 0,5 is the decision boundary).

 The adapted hypothesis, using the logistic/sigmoid function, would now be:

 ![logRegHypoth](../assets/mlIntro/logRegHypoth.png)

-It returns the probability for the output being 1.
+It returns the probability for the output being 1!

 ### Adapted cost function and gradient descent

-Due to the use of the sigmoid function the cost function has to be adapted accordingly by using the logarithm.
-Since the goal now is not to minimize the distance from a predicted value, but rather to minimize the distance between the output by the hypothesis and y (0 or 1).
+Due to the use of the sigmoid function, the cost function has to be adapted accordingly by using the logarithm.
+Since the goal is now not to minimize the distance from a predicted value, but rather to minimize the distance between the output by the hypothesis and y (0 or 1).

 ![costFLogReg](../assets/mlIntro/costFLogReg.png)